-Last night, the dog had his first seizure and the owners found themselves at a local 24-hour veterinary facility because we were closed.
-They were in today to see me to discuss what had happened last night, to have me examine their pet, and to get my opinion as to what was the next step to take.
+Last night, Winston had his first seizure.
+Because it was after hours, the owners found themselves at a local 24-hour veterinary facility.
+They came in today to discuss what had happened last night.
+They wanted me to examine their dog and get my opinion about the next step to take.

 I typically subdivide my seizure dogs into one of three categories based on age.

-A three-month-old puppy, for example, that starts having seizures typically has a congenital malformation (liver shunt, hydrocephalus, etc.).
+A three-month-old puppy, for example, that starts having seizures typically has a congenital malformation such as (liver shunt, hydrocephalus, etc.

-The third category, unfortunately, the one poor Winston fell into, is the older patient that begins to seize.
+Unfortunately, the third category, the one poor Winston fell into, is the older patient that begins to seize.

-The reason that I am giving you this background is to provide a perspective on the “treatments” that were given to Winston at the emergency hospital.
+I am giving you this background is to provide a perspective on the “treatments” Winston received at the emergency hospital.

-They ran some baseline tests (appropriate) and some other tests (that were aggressive) without discussing options to the owner (the words MRI, neurology consult, cancer, or guarded or poor prognosis were never mentioned).
+They ran some baseline tests (appropriate) and some other tests (that were aggressive).
+They did that without discussing options with the owner.
+The words MRI, neurology consult, cancer, or guarded or poor prognosis was never mentioned).

-Then they proceeded to dispense Amoxicillin to treat possible pancreatitis (the dog demonstrated no signs of pancreatitis and Amoxicillin would not be the treatment if he had).
+Then they proceeded to dispense Amoxicillin to treat possible pancreatitis.
+Yet, the dog demonstrated no signs of pancreatitis, and Amoxicillin would not be the treatment if he had).
 They gave the dog multiple pain medications (notice I didn’t say anti-seizure medications or sedatives but pain meds).